-ASC102 - Introduction to Sociology B
+ASC102 - Introduction to Sociology: the Sociology of Everyday Life

-2020 unit information
+2024 unit information

-Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus||

-1 x 1-hour class per week, 1 x 1-hour seminar per week
+1 x 1-hour lecture per week, 1 x 1-hour seminar per week

-|Scheduled learning activities - cloud (online)||
+|Scheduled learning activities - online||

-1 x 1-hour class per week (recordings provided), 1 x 1-hour online seminar per week
+1 x 1-hour lecture per week (recordings provided), 1 x 1-hour online seminar per week

 Unit Fee Information